Carlo47/BirdConcert/README.md

 So the chirp function I want to design surely needs the parameters "start frequency" and "end frequency".
 Additionally I want to be able to define in how many steps the end frequency should be reached.
 And as already mentioned, I can specify how many periods the tone of a single frequency should consist of.

 I could do this by adding a small frequency difference at each step.
-However, it is easier to divide the frequency range into equal intervals, as in the chromatic scale, and multiply the frequency of successive notes by a constant factor.
+However, it is also easy to divide the frequency range into equal intervals, as in the chromatic scale, and multiply the frequency of successive notes by a constant factor.

 A chirp function that sweeps a certain frequency range once in n steps could therefore look like this:
 ```